 The key to nailing your Q4 sales strategy is to manage your inventory in the right way.
 Inventory management is arguably the most important factor in determining how successful a brand is throughout the Q4 period.
 Fail to stock enough of a product and you will miss out on potential sales, but order too much stock and you can be left with obsolete stock and high storage fees.

-For experienced sellers that use Amazon for their main source of income, running out of stock is simply not an option.
+For experienced sellers that use Amazon as their main source of income, running out of stock is simply not an option.
 Not only can it limit your revenue but your organic product rankings can be affected and you can end up losing the Buy Box due to having low stock.

 When it comes to calculating stock and sourcing products, consider the previous year’s sales to work out how much you will need.
 Don’t limit yourself but don’t be too ambitious either – it’s far better to re-order stock than have too much stock sat in a warehouse as you will end up paying high storage fees.